kubeshop/testkube/docs/docs/articles/install/install-with-cli.md

 testkube init demo
 ```

-Once deployed, use `testkube dashboard port-forward` to conveniently access all services on your localhost.
+Once deployed, use `testkube dashboard` to conveniently access all services on your localhost.

 ## Deploy other profiles

-You can find all available profiles by running `testkube init --list-profiles`.
+You can find all available profiles by running `testkube init --help`.
 Each profile will interactively ask you the information it needs or you can use `testkube init <profile> --help` to run non-interactively by passing in the required flags.

 The following built-in configuration profiles are currently available: